Atheer2104/karate/report.md

 ### Tools

-Document your experience in using a "new"/different coverage tool.
+#### Document your experience in using a "new"/different coverage tool.

+The third-party coverage tool that we used was JaCoCo, the experience was good when using the tool, it was easy to set up and get started using it, this was mostly because of IntelliJ IDEA IDE for Java since you only change a few settings highlighting that you want to use JaCoCo and that you want to measure the branch coverage.
+Then can run the test with coverage enabled and it will show the results in a separate window.
+JaCoCo showed the branch coverage % but only for the whole .java file, one couldn't see the % for a specific function.
+However in the IDE when viewing the actual code it marked code lines that have been executed with green and those that haven't been executed with red which was good and very helpful.

-How well was the tool documented?
+#### How well was the tool documented?
 Was it possible/easy/difficult to integrate it with your build environment?

+JaCoCo has good documentation on how to use it as a tool whilst also highlighting the features that it supports.
+As mentioned earlier the tool was easy to set up and use in the build environment and again this was because of IntelliJ it made it easy to use the tool, and run the test with coverage instrumentation enabled.

 ### Your own coverage tool